It has become more apparent to me lately how much we all live in fear. Do you?

 Do you have faith?
 Why or why not?

-Are fear states potentially adding stress to your life?
+Are fear states potentially adding stress to your life and wrecking your sleep?